top of page

 Most people who call themselves perfectionists are not, clinically speaking, perfectionists.

-Overachievement becomes a problem only when it’s driven by fear, shame, or the belief that worth must be earned.
+Overachievement only becomes a problem when it's driven by fear, shame, or the belief that worth must be earned.

 A Brief, Clear Look at OCPD

-• Excessive devotion to work at the expense of relationships and rest
+• Excessive devotion to work, at the expense of relationships and rest

-Perfectionism here isn’t about excellence—it’s about control.
+Here, perfectionism isn't about excellence.
+It's about control.

 And when these patterns go unexamined, they often get passed down.